 For questions about spiritual path and psychological growth, I use several decks that speak to a deeper archetypal perspective.
 Some are RWS style in art and meanings, and some are more in the Thoth Tarot tradition, with its focus on inner discipline and rigorous philosophical analysis.

-The Thoth Tarot itself is cool, and although I set it aside a while back for the more visceral and mythologically wide-ranging Mary-el Tarot (see the Moon in the image at the top), I plan to pick it up again this year to get back to its complexity and clarity.
+The Thoth Tarot itself is cool, and although I set it aside a while back for the more visceral and mythologically wide-ranging Mary-el Tarot (see the Three of Disks in the image at the top), I plan to pick it up again this year to get back to its complexity and clarity.
 I was originally intimidated by both of these decks, but found the books on them to be crucial in getting comfortable in using them.
 Mary White, the author and illustrator of the Mary-el, wrote a wonderful in-depth guide to all the mythology she drew on to create her paintings for the deck.
 And for the original Thoth, there is no substitute for Lon Milo Duquette’s Understanding Aleister Crowley’s Thoth Tarot.
-I even think I understand the Kabbalah Tree of LIfe stuff after reading his book (maybe…).
+I even think I understand the Kabbalah Tree of Life stuff after reading his book (maybe).

-The Osho Zen Tarot (see the New Vision card in the top picture) has some elemental commonalities with other systems, but is almost a cross between Tarot and an inspirational Oracle deck.
+The Osho Zen Tarot (see the Abundance card in the top picture) has some elemental commonalities with other systems, but is almost a cross between Tarot and an inspirational Oracle deck.
 Lots of variations in meanings, symbolism and card titles wrapped inside a Tarot structure.
 The theme is designed specifically for contemplation in the Zen Buddhist tradition, with quotes from Osho himself (a guru from the late 20th century).

 I also use the Shadowscapes deck for in-depth psychological or spiritually oriented readings.
 I really connect with that one on an energetic/intuitive level and reads very easily that way.
 Quite magical with its delicate fairy sort of theme.
 I use it to help me focus on creative projects each weekend rather than using it every day.